 We will ensure that wages and working hours are managed appropriately in accordance with the laws and regulations of each country.

 8. Ensuring a Safe and Comfortable Working Environment

 We will not permit behaviour which harms others such as sexual harassment or bullying.
 Furthermore, we will strive to create a healthy, safe and hygienic working environment with open and natural communication, where each employee can work with energy and enthusiasm.

-Our UK subsidiary, DAIDO METAL EUROPE LIMITED has issued its FY 2018 Modern Slavery Statement in line with the Section 54 of the UK Modern Slavery Act 2015.
+Our UK subsidiary, DAIDO METAL EUROPE LIMITED has issued its Statement to fulfill the UK Modern Slavery Act in relation to Section 54 of the Act.

-* In 2015, the UK implemented Modern Slavery Act.
-The Act requires every UK company matching a turnover of more than 36 Million £ per year to declare in a public statement the measures to prevent slavery and servitude, forced or compulsory labor and human trafficking in its value chain.
+* In 2015 the United Kingdom published the UK modern slavery Act.
+The act requires every UK company matching a turnover of more than 36 Million £ per year to declare in a public statement the measures to prevent slavery and servitude, forced or compulsory labor and human trafficking in its value chain.